Student-centric advice and objective recommendations

 CSS Profile vs. FAFSA: What You Need to Know

-If you are applying for financial aid, you will probably have to fill out both the CSS Profile and the FAFSA.
+If you are applying for financial aid, you may have to fill out both the CSS Profile and the FAFSA.
 Both collect information about your financial situation to help determine your eligibility for financial aid, but there are some key differences when looking at the CSS Profile vs. FAFSA.

 Related: How to Apply for Student Loans: Federal and Private